 May 23, 2012 - Donor countries led by Saudi Arabia and the United Kingdom calling themselves the "Friends of Yemen" pledge more than $4 billion in aid.

 January 24, 2013 - The Yemeni government confirms that Saeed al-Shahri, second in command of al Qaeda in the Arabian Peninsula, has died after being wounded on November 28, 2012.

-December 15, 2013 - Yemen's parliament calls for an end to drone strikes on its terrority three days after a U.S. missile attack mistakenly struck a wedding convoy, killing more than a dozen people.
+December 15, 2013 - Yemen's parliament calls for an end to drone strikes on its territory three days after a U.S. missile attack mistakenly strikes a wedding convoy, killing more than a dozen people.

 February 10, 2014 - President Abdu Rabu Mansour Hadi approves making Yemen a federal state consisting of six regions: two in the south, and four in the more populated north.

-April 22, 2014 - Yemeni officials say that at least 65 suspected al Qaeda militants in the Arabian Peninsula were killed in a combination of recent firefights and U.S. assisted drone strikes in a multiday operation which involved ground combat and drone strikes.
+April 22, 2014 - Yemeni officials say that at least 65 suspected al Qaeda militants in the Arabian Peninsula were killed in a combination of recent firefights and U.S. assisted drone strikes in a multi-day operation which involved ground combat and drone strikes.
 The officials say the United States assisted in the ground operation but did not take part in combat.
-The same officials say the United States assisted in other ways but did not specify.
-The United States will not comment, however CIA drones are suspected to have targeted the al Qaeda fighters, weapons locations and a training camp.
+The United States did not comment, however CIA drones are suspected to have targeted the al Qaeda fighters, weapons locations and a training camp.